Skip to main content

 More Secure Authentication

-What it is: Phish-resistant, multi-factor authentication methods to verify your identity before accessing Yale resources.
+What it is: Stronger, phish-resistant Multi-Factor Authentication (MFA) methods to verify your identity before accessing Yale resources.

 Why it matters: Passkey technology ensures only you can access your account,